-Our stock-based compensation plans include the 2000 Stock Plan (the "2000 Plan"), the 2008 Stock Plan (the "2008 Plan"), the 2008 Plan"), the 2009 Plan"), the 2009 Plan"), the 2009 Plan") and the ESPP, as well as an equity plan assumed through the Meru acquisition.
+Our stock-based compensation plans include the 2000 Stock Plan (the "2000 Plan"), the 2008 Stock Plan (the "2008 Plan"), the 2009 Equity Incentive Plan (the "2009 Plan") and the ESPP, as well as an equity plan assumed through the Meru acquisition.
 Under these plans, we have granted (or, in the case of the acquired plan, we have assumed) stock options and RSUs, including PSUs.

-Stock Plans -Our board of directors adopted the 2000 Plan in 2000 and the 2008 Plan in 2008.
+Stock Plans-Our board of directors adopted the 2000 Plan in 2000 and the 2008 Plan in 2008.
 The plans include both incentive and non-statutory stock options, which allowed us to grant options to purchase common stock to employees, directors, and contractors.
 During 2016, 2015 and 2014, we issued no stock options under these plans.
 As of December 31, 2015, no shares remain available for grant under these plans.

-2009 Equity Incentive Plan -In 2009, our board of directors approved the 2009 Plan, which includes awards of stock options, stock appreciation rights, restricted stock, RSUs and PSUs.
+2009 Equity Incentive Plan-In 2009, our board of directors approved the 2009 Plan, which includes awards of stock options, stock appreciation rights, restricted stock, RSUs and PSUs.
 The maximum aggregate number of shares that may be issued under the 2009 Plan is 9.0 million shares, plus any shares subject to stock options or similar awards granted under the 2008 Plan and the 2000 Plan that expire or otherwise terminate without having been exercised in full and shares issued pursuant to awards granted under the 2008 Plan and the 2000 Plan that are forfeited to or repurchased by us, with the maximum number of shares to be added to the 2009 Plan pursuant to such terminations, forfeitures and repurchases not to exceed 21.0 million shares.
 The shares may be authorized but unissued or reacquired, common stock.
-The number of shares available for issuance under the 2009 Plan is increased on the first day of each year beginning with 2011, in an amount equal to the lesser of (i) 14.0 million shares (as adjusted in connection with the stock split effected in June 2011), (ii) 5% of the outstanding shares on the last day of the immediately preceding year or (iii) such number of shares determined by our board of directors.
+The number of shares (as adjusted in connection with the stock split effected in June 2011), (ii) 5% of the outstanding shares on the last day of the immediately preceding year or (iii) such number of shares determined by our board of directors.
 Under the 2009 Plan, we may grant awards to employees, directors and other service providers.
-In the case of an incentive stock option granted to an employee who, at the time of the grant, owns stock representing more than 10% of the voting power of all classes of stock, the exercise price shall be no less than 110% of the fair market value per share on the date of grant and expire five years from the date of grant, and options granted to any other employee, the per share exercise price shall be no less than 100% of the fair market value per share on the date of grant.
-Options granted to individuals owning less than 10% of the total combined voting power of all classes of stock generally have a contractual term of seven years and options generally vest over four years.
+In the case of an incentive stock option granted to an employee who, at the time of the grant, owns stock representing more than 10% of the voting power of all classes of stock, the exercise price shall be no less than 100% of the closing stock price on the date of grant.
+In the case of a non-statutory stock option and options granted to other service providers, the per share on the date of grant and expire five years from the date of grant, and options granted to any other employee, the per share exercise price shall be no less than 100% of the closing stock price on the date of grant.
+In the case of a non-statutory stock option and options granted to other service providers, the per share exercise price shall be no less than 100% of the total combined voting power of all classes of stock generally have a contractual term of seven years and options granted to individuals ow